i-mobile hangs up its MVNO business

 I-Mobile, a subsidiary of Samart Corporation, and one of the first five MVNO pioneers to launch in Thailand on TOT’s 2100MHz in 2009, has submitted its notice to the National Broadcasting and Telecommunications Commission (NBTC) that they are hanging up their MVNO business.

 Takorn Tantasith, secretary-general of the National Broadcasting and Telecommunications Commission (NBTC), told Bangkok Post that i-mobile submitted the required documents asking to stop its MVNO service on TOT’s network in April.

 NBTC will likely approve the exit request – however TOT, i-mobile and the NBTC must figure out how to handle the remaining (below) 10,000 users on the MVNO, as well the THB 100 million i-mobile owes for network capacity rental and numbering fees.

-An issue that the regulator and TOT would be all too familiar with as seen in January, when TOT requested guidelines from the NBTC, to suspend the service with MCONZULT ASIA Co., Ltd the MVNO licensee behind Mojo3G, on grounds that MCONZULT ASIA has defaulted on payments to TOT since early 2015.
+An issue that the regulator and TOT would be all too familiar with as seen in January, when TOT requested guidelines from the NBTC, to suspend the service with MCONZULT ASIA Co., Ltd the company behind the MVNO Mojo3G, on grounds that MCONZULT ASIA has defaulted on payments to TOT since early 2015.

 Section 20 of the Telecommunications Act of 2001 stipulates that the licensee shall not suspend or terminate the service, in whole or in part, unless permitted by the Commission under the criteria and procedures prescribed by the Commission.
 If the licensee has to suspend or stop the service, it has to notify the NBTC in advance and provide a plan with measures to mitigate the users.